 Other than the below points, Ireland does not currently operate what would be considered statutory thin capitalisation rules.
-In broad terms, an Irish-based borrower should be entitled to a tax deduction for payments of interest to a non-local affiliated lender (subject to the introduction of the interest limitation rules under ATAD already described).
-However, there are certain restrictions that would need to be considered, including but not limited to the following:
+In broad terms, an Irish-based borrower should be entitled to a tax deduction for payments of interest to a non-local affiliated lender (subject to the interest limitation rules under ATAD already described).
+However, there are certain restrictions that would need to be considered, including:

-- a the interest payments should be arm's-length amounts; - b the interest payments may be subject to withholding tax if the lender does not fall within relevant exemptions (see also Section II.i and the following section); and - c in certain cases, payments to a 75 per cent non-EU-related affiliate may be recharacterised as a distribution and disallowed as a deduction.
+- 1. the interest payments should be arm's-length amounts; - 2. the interest payments may be subject to withholding tax if the lender does not fall within relevant exemptions; - in certain cases, payments to a 75 per cent non-EU-related affiliate may be recharacterised as a distribution and disallowed as a deduction; and - 4. the interest is profit dependent or at a more than reasonable commercial return.